VIGNESH-T2005/VIGNESH-T2005/README.md

 ```

 - Building **production-grade MERN stack applications** with clean architecture and scalable APIs
-- Integrating **LLMs and AI tools** into real web products — not just wrappers, actual systems
 - Strong in **Data Structures and Algorithms** — consistent LeetCode practitioner
 - **ECE background** gives me a systems-level perspective that most web developers don't have
 - I care about writing code that is **readable, maintainable, and deployable**